AnupX-code/AnupOG/README.md

 # 🐍 Snake Game

-A fast, mobile-optimized browser Snake Game built with HTML, CSS, and JavaScript — complete with sound effects, animated UI, power-ups, and difficulty levels!
+A fast, mobile-optimized browser Snake Game built with HTML, CSS, and JavaScript — complete with  animated UI and difficulty levels!

 [▶️ Play Now](https://anupx-code.github.io/AnupOG/)
 _Made with ❤️ by Anup Raj Thapaliya_